RoadieHQ/backstage-plugin-datadog/README.md

 * Click on the Share tab, choose a timeframe, graph size and legend.
 Click generate the embedded code.

-* Copy the token value that is circled in red.
+* Copy the token value that is highlighted in the red square.

 * this token is the value you need for the `datadoghq.com/graph-token` annotation